ssagroup2/SSA_SmartDeviceSimulation/README.md

 `app.py` - Application placeholder file to run `simulator.py`

 `simulator.py` - Responsible for reading topics and displaying data to the terminal.
-This data is communication between sensors and the broker.
+This data is 'communication' between sensors and the broker.

 `topic.py` - Used to establish a connection between sensors and the broker.
-The broker uses the topic of a message to decide which client receives which message.
+The broker uses the topic of a message to decide which client receives what message.
 TLS client certificates and key paths are configured in this file.

 `sample-mosquitto.conf` - Configuration file for Mosquitto broker.
 TLS broker certificates and key paths are configured in this file.